Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 This understable disc is a fantastic choice for everyone, from beginners to more advanced disc golfers.
 In Z-plastic, the Avenger SS is highly durable (giving you longevity) and also doesn’t sacrifice excellent grip.

-As a 10-speed, this distance driver can help throwers with big arms achieve some maximum distance when thrown backhand.
+As a 10-speed driver, the Avenger SS can help throwers with big arms achieve some maximum distance when thrown backhand.

 Innova Destroyer